AustinCodingAcademy/react-redux-actions-practice/README.md

 ### Make these reducers
   * currentCount
-    * if "INCREASE_COUNTER" of "DECREASE_COUNTER" should return the current count plus one or minus one, depending on the action
+    * if "INCREASE_COUNTER" or "DECREASE_COUNTER" should return the current count plus one or minus one, depending on the action
   * specialText
     * if "SET_SPECIAL_TEXT" should return the action value
   * currentCity
     * if "SET_CURRENT_CITY" should return the action value
   * users
-    * if "REMOVE_USER" OR "ADD_USER" should return slice(1) to remove the first user or [...state,action.value] to add a user
+    * if "REMOVE_USER" or "ADD_USER" should return slice(1) to remove the first user or [...state,action.value] to add a user
   * currentTemp
     * if "SET_TEMP" should return action value
   * isLoading